-Brian has been part of the Lake County Veterinary Clinic since 2002, now serving as practice manager and technician.
+Brian has been part of Lake County Veterinary Clinics since 2002, now serving as practice manager.
 He previously worked at the International Wolf Center as an assistant curator, an EMT for Lake County, and as a technician at the Chicago Cat Clinic back in the 90’s.
 Brian enjoys guitar, music, basketball and good comedy!
 He can be found enjoying life with his wife Ashley, his children and all their many pets!

 Certified Veterinary Technician

 Barb has been working at the Lake County Veterinary Clinic since June 2006.
 She graduated from Duluth Business University in December 2008 with an A.A.S. degree in Veterinary Technology.
 Barb has lived in Two Harbors since 1983 with her husband Al. She enjoys being outdoors, especially cross country skiing in the winter.
 You can find Barb gardening, bicycling, kayaking and riding horses throughout the summer.
-She owns a horse, Shady and two dogs, Foster and Indigo.
+She owns a horse, Shady and two dogs, Indigo and Taz.

 Education: Duluth Business University